-Directors shall be given appropriate and timely information to enable them to maintain full and effective control over strategic, financial, operational, compliance and governance issues of the Bank.
+Directors shall be given appropriate and timely information to enable them to maintain full and effective control over strategic. financial, operational, compliance and governance issues of the Bank.

-Directors shall act in accordance with the Bank's AOA, QCCL, applicable laws and regulations and the Bank's governance charters.
+Directors shall act in accordance with the Bank's AOA, Commercial Companies Law, other applicable laws and regulations and the Bank's governance charters.

-Other than resolutions passed at each Annual General Assembly absolving the Board from responsibility, and provisions in the AOA requiring that disputes against Directors can only be brought in accordance with a resolution by the General Assembly, there are no provisions in effect protecting the Board and Executive Management from accountability.
+Other than resolutions passed at each Annual General Assembly absolving the Board from responsibility and the provisions of the AOA stipulating that disputes against Directors can only be brought in accordance with a resolution by the General Assembly, there are no provisions in effect protecting the Board and Executive Management from accountability.

-The responsibilities of the Non-Executive Directors are as defined in the Directors' Job Descriptions and as prescribed in the rules set out in applicable laws and regulations.
-These include:
+The responsibilities of the Non-Executive Directors are as defined in the Directors' Job Description and as prescribed in the rules set out in applicable laws and regulations.
+These

-- Being actively involved in Board meetings and providing input to Board activities as stipulated in the Board Charter. - Assisting and providing opinion on the Bank's strategic and business planning processes and constructively challenging proposals on strategy. - Monitoring management's performance in achieving agreed goals and objectives and scrutinising the Bank's performance reports. - Reviewing the integrity of financial information and ensuring that the Bank's financial controls and systems of risk management are robust and defensible. - Ensuring that the Bank and Shareholder interests are preserved and prioritised, especially in 'conflict of interest' situations especially if and when any of the Board Members or Executives is involved in such conflicts. - Participating in the development of protocols relating to corporate governance and ensuring their implementation in a consistent manner. - Being available to shareholders if they have concerns which have not or cannot be resolved through contact with the Chairman, the GCEO and the CEO or if such contact is not appropriate. - Raising to the Board's attention any shareholder concerns when other channels of communication are inappropriate. - Participating in various Board Committees. - Being collectively responsible for the Board decisions and actions. - Performing any additional responsibility entrusted by the Board/Board Chairman.
+- Being actively involved in Board meetings and providing input to Board activities as stipulated in the Board Charter. - Assisting and providing opinion on the Bank's strategic and business planning processes and constructively challenging proposals on strategy. - Monitoring management's performance in achieving agreed goals and objectives and scrutinising the Bank's performance - Reviewing the integrity of financial information and ensuring that the Bank's financial controls and systems of risk management are robust and defensible. - Ensuring that the Bank and Shareholder interests are preserved and prioritised, especially in 'conflict of interest' situations especially if and when any of the Board Members or Executives is involved in such conflicts. - Participating in the development of protocols relating to corporate governance and ensuring their implementation in a consistent manner. - Being available to shareholders if they have concerns, which have not or cannot be resolved through contact with the Chairman and the CEO or if such contact is not appropriate. - · Consulting an independent external advisor at the Bank's expense if necessary. - Raising to the Board's attention any shareholder concerns when other channels of communication are inappropriate. - Participating in various Board Committees. - Being collectively responsible for the Board decisions and - · Performing any additional responsibility entrusted by the Board/Board Chairman.